HastingsGreer/blog/ScriptLibraryOrchestrator.md

 Scripts may only communicate through persistent storage: cookie, disk or database. limit this communication whenever possible.

-scripts should be single file
+Scripts must be single file- this is downstream of script code never getting imported.
+You can have a multi-file executable, but all but one of those files has to go into the library, with the associated higher code quality standards.

 changes in which script is active should be in response to user input. the user may have the option to queue up a sequence of such inputs, or repeat that sequence, via affordances built into the orchestrator.

-Absolutions of the design pattern:
+# Absolutions of the design pattern:

+Most design patterns, have rules, but SLO also has an un-rule!

 you are permitted to do whatever the hell you want within scripts. you can have global state, you can copy paste code willy nilly within or between scripts, you can add external dependencies to scripts on a moments notice, you can vibe code scripts without even reading the diffs.

+If one script is important, absolutely clean it up- but you don't need to clean up the rest of the scripts since they are isolated.

 # The Workflow